 Table 3 provides an overall program-level cost summary by categories of projects for the Water Enterprise CIP Local Program.
-It shows the Expenditures to Date, Current Approved Budgets, Q3/FY21-22 Forecasted Costs, Cost Variance between the Current Approved Budgets and Forecasted Costs, and Variance Over Reporting Period (difference between cost forecasts reported in Q2/FY21-22 and Q3/FY21-22).
+It shows the Expenditures to Date, Current Approved Budgets, Q4/FY21-22 Forecasted Costs, Cost Variance between the Current Approved Budgets and Forecasted Costs, and Variance Over Reporting Period (difference between cost forecasts reported in Q3/FY21-22 and Q4/FY21-22).

 Note that during Q2/FY21-22 the project teams were requested to forecast any major changes in budget, scope and schedule that should be included as a proposed change in the FY23-32 10- Year CIP budget proposal.
-Thus, the forecasts that were included in the Q2 report are the same as the proposed changes to project budgets and schedules that were included in the 10-Year CIP budget proposal that was presented to the Commission for approval on February 8, 2022.
-These forecasted changes from Q2 will become the approved budgets and schedules after full approval of the SFPUC's budgets starting in Q1/FY22-23.
-For this Q3/FY21-22 report and for the Q4/FY21-22 report, any additional variances that exceed the proposed budgets and schedules approved for FY22/23 will also be reported.
+Thus, the forecasts that were included in the Q2/FY21-22 report are the same as the proposed changes to project budgets and schedules that were included in the 10-Year CIP budget proposal that was presented to, and approved by, the Commission on February 8, 2022.
+These forecasted changes from Q2/FY21-22 will become the approved budgets and schedules after full approval, anticipated to occur in Q1/FY22-23.
+For this Q4/FY21-22 report, any additional variances that exceed the proposed budgets and schedules approved for FY22/23 are also reported.

-There were no new cost variances for Local projects during Q3.
-The total Current Approved (including Regional Budget and Local Programs) and Current Forecasted Cost at completion are \$2,674.2 million and \$3,301.7 million, respectively, same as reported last quarter.
+There were no new cost variances for Local projects since Q2.
+The total Current Approved (including Regional and Local Budget Programs) and Current Forecasted Cost at completion are \$2,674.2 million and \$3,301.7 million, respectively, same as reported since Q2FY22.
 The Current Approved Budget and Forecasted Cost at completion for only the Local Program (including construction contingency) are \$1,755.4 million and \$2,271.4 million, respectively.